-- A. Ultimate controlling party PIF as explained in Note 1; - (BOD) and / or owned by Parent and / or have common directors with the BOD of Parent; - C. Associate companies, refer Note 1.2 for details; and - D. Key Management that includes the Company's BOD and key executives
+- A. Ultimate controlling party PIF as explained in Note 1; - B. Other related parties that include entities which have either common directors with the Company's Board of Directors (BOD) and / or owned by Parent and / or have common directors with the BOD of Parent; - C. Associate companies, refer Note 1.2 for details; and - D. Key Management that includes the Company's BOD and key executives